saurabhvmagdum/regular-shelf-9741/README.md

 ## Project Code : regular-shelf-9741

-## This is masai level 5 backend project with build with techstack like Core Java, MySQL and JDBC .
+## This is backend project with build with techstack like Core Java, MySQL and JDBC .

 ### Domain Description: